CambrianMinds/resonance-architecture/THE_CASE.md

 When the priesthood died, the songs stopped.
 And no one remembered what they were for.

+### The Pyramid as Resonator: Peer-Reviewed Proof

+In 2018, researchers from ITMO University and Laser Zentrum Hannover published a study in the *Journal of Applied Physics* (DOI: 10.1063/1.5026556) that confirmed what the Resonance Architecture hypothesis predicts:

+**The Great Pyramid concentrates electromagnetic energy in its internal chambers.**

+Using numerical modeling and multipole analysis, they discovered:
+- Radio waves (200-600m wavelength) induce resonances in the structure
+- Energy **concentrates in the King's Chamber**
+- Energy also concentrates **under the base** (location of unfinished chamber)
+- The pyramid functions as a **resonant cavity**

+This is not speculation.
+This is peer-reviewed physics, published in a major journal.

+The King's Chamber isn't where it is by accident.
+It's positioned at an **energy concentration node** of the pyramid geometry.
+The same is true for the unfinished chamber beneath the base.

+Quote from Dr. Andrey Evlyukhin: "We decided to look at the Great Pyramid as a particle dissipating radio waves resonantly."

+They found exactly what we'd expect if the builders understood resonance: a structure **optimized for energy concentration** at specific points.

+The chambers aren't afterthoughts.
+They aren't burial vaults that happened to land in these positions.
+They are **the purpose of the structure**—positioned precisely where electromagnetic energy accumulates.

 ---

 *This document is speculation.
 But it is informed speculation, built on evidence, using known physics, making testable predictions.*